book-em/helm-charts/notes/README.md

 - `Ingress` ...

+- `Secret` is a secret.
+We can use this to pass secret files like JWT keys to Deployments (Pods).

 When we write a helm chart, we will _at least_ write a deployment and a service.
 Pods are "embedded" inside deployments.